 Know Your Customer for Insurance

 Insurance companies are obliged to implement "Know Your Customer" procedures to their customers with whom they will establish business relationships.
 In this process, the insurance company has to collect the customer identification information and check the accuracy of these credentials.
-Insurance companies have to also implement identification to legal entities, associations and foundations.
+Insurance companies also have to implement identification to legal entities, associations, and foundations.
 Ultimate beneficiary ownership checks are also among the responsibility of the insurance companies.

 Customer Due Diligence for Insurance

 The basis of AML controls is risk assessment.
 Customer Due Diligence procedures determine the risk level of the customers.
 While determining the customer's risk level, the line of business where the customer operates is an important factor.
 In addition, sanction lists, PEP lists, and adverse media data need to be checked by insurance companies.
 Insurance companies having a business relationship with matching customers in the AML data can hurt the insurer's head.
 That's why risk assessment is so important.